LAKERS TOGETHER: Find out how we're moving forward.

 - Admission – Admission criteria are those stated in the university online catalog and program materials at the time of application.

-- Certificate, Endorsement, or Approval Planned Programs – Candidates seeking a provisional certificate, endorsement, or approval must review and sign a planned program with a graduate advisor.
+- Certificate, Endorsement, or Approval Planned Programs – Candidates seeking a Standard Teaching Certificate, endorsement, or approval must review and sign a planned program with a graduate advisor.

 - Substitute Credits – Credits earned at regionally accredited institutions may be substituted for courses listed on a planned program if they: (a) match GVSU course descriptions and credit hour requirements, (b) are B (3.0) or better, and (c) are approved by a program advisor.
 Official transcripts for these courses must be on file in the GVSU Records Office; however, the university transfer of credit form does not need to be completed.
 Note, undergraduate courses approved by a COE advisor may substitute for graduate courses on endorsement and/or approval programs – not master’s degree programs.
-Also, undergraduate courses may be used toward the professional certificate if approved by a COE advisor before enrolling in the course(s).
-All courses used for the professional development must be completed after the issuance of the candidate’s provisional certificate.
+Also, undergraduate courses may be used toward the Professional Certificate if approved by a COE advisor before enrolling in the course(s).
+All courses used for the professional development must be completed after the issuance of the candidate’s Standard Teaching Certification.

 - Coursework Limitation – At least one half (50%) of the credits required in the planned program must be taken at GVSU.